 The circumstances surrounding the 1980 Silver Bubble, nicely summarized in this Investopedia article, were unique in modern history.
 In nominal terms, Silver is back in the territory of the 1980 bubble, but in real terms, and in light of the global financial distress, precious metals will doubtless remain attractive to many investors.

 What about the Dollar?
 As of yesterday's close, the Dollar is down 55% from its 1985 peak.
-I won't hazard a forecast as to where it's headed, but I wouldn't be surprised to see the range of the past two years set the boundaries for the next several months.
+We won't hazard a forecast as to where it's headed, but we wouldn't be surprised to see the range of the past two years set the boundaries for the next several months.